 We only have one planet, and it is up to use to ensure its survival.
-So much damage has already be done to Mother Earth, but there are plenty of things we can do to slow and stop this.
+So much damage has already be done to Mother Earth, but there are plenty of things we ways we can live a green and eco-friendly lifestyle that will help slow and stop the destruction.
 Read on to find out what they are.

 The first way that you can help conserve mother nature’s resources is to use gray water.
 Graywater is water that has already been used once for washing, or laundry.
 Contrary to popular belief, grey water is totally OK to use again for some jobs.
 These include watering your plants, washing down the patio in your yard, and even flushing your toilet.